kivy/kivy/doc/sources/tutorials/pong.rst

     Have some fun

 Well, the pong game is pretty much complete.
-If you understood all of the things that are covered in this turoial, give yourself a pat on the back and think about how you could improve the game.
-Here a are a few ideas of things you could do:
+If you understood all of the things that are covered in this turoial, give yourself a part on the back and think about how you could improve the game.
+Here are a few ideas of things you could do:

 * Add some nicer graphics / images (hint check out the source property on